 Long Term Care Insurance

 Long Term Care (LTC) insurance has been sold for many years and is included in many individual’s benefit programs through their employers.
 In recent years, fewer of these plans have been sold because of their increasing and expensive premiums.
 LTC insurance pays for care that is generally not covered by health insurances and Medicare.
 Individuals who require assistance performing basic activities of daily living (ADLs) such as dressing, bathing, eating, toileting, incontinence, ambulating or getting out of bed all qualify for benefits.

 LTC insurance will pay for home care, assisted living, nursing homes and Alzheimer’s facilities.
 Sometimes it is difficult to determine if a senior has this insurance, especially when it is included in the employer’s benefit package.
 Call the employer benefits department to see if this insurance exists.

-Veterans Administration has a program where all veterans who were in the military during an active war can receive financial assistance for personal care.
+The Veterans Administration provides a program where all veterans who served in the military during an active war can receive financial assistance for personal care.
 The Aid and Attendance Program allows veterans and surviving spouses who require a regular attendant for eating, bathing, dressing and other ADLs, to receive monetary benefits for their care.
-It also reimburses for nursing home and assisted living facilities.
+It also reimburses for nursing homes and assisted living facilities.

 Reverse mortgage features: